AvneeshSarwate/personalsite/profile.md

 <b>Avneesh Sarwate</b>
 ===============

 I'm a software engineer and musician working with computer music and interactive art, based in ATL and NYC.
-In particular, I'm interested in [interfaces for musical performance](#interfaces) and have recently started working with [interactive graphics](#graphics).
+In particular, I'm interested in [interfaces for musical performance](#interfaces) (for which I have some [publications](#publications)), and have recently started working with [interactive visuals](#visuals).

-You can find me on [Instagram](https://www.instagram.com/avneeshsarwate/), [GitHub](https://github.com/AvneeshSarwate), [LinkedIn](https://www.linkedin.com/in/avneesh-sarwate-16172662), and [GMail](mailto:avneeshsarwate@gmail.com)
+You can find me on [Instagram](https://www.instagram.com/avneeshsarwate/), [GitHub](https://github.com/AvneeshSarwate), [LinkedIn](https://www.linkedin.com/in/avneesh-sarwate-16172662), and [GMail](mailto:avneeshsarwate@gmail.com).

+I am also a member of [Grind Arts Company](http://www.grindarts.com/) and an alumnus of the [Princeton Laptop Orchestra](http://plork.princeton.edu/index.php).

+And to round out this intro, my [resume](static/papers/Sarwate_Resume.pdf).

 ## <a id="interfaces"></a><b>Musical Interfaces</b>
 I'm interested making electronic music more "live" and building music performance interfaces that allow for powerful new modes of improvisation.
 In particular, I'm interested in [live coding](https://en.wikipedia.org/wiki/Live_coding) and generative music, and how to integrate them into different musical workflows.